potyoma/GrokkingAlgorithms/README.md

 ## About

-While reading this book I had a thought about implementations of algorithms in languages other than C#.
+While reading this book I had a thought about implementations of algorithms in languages other than Python.
 As training I've decided to make it myself.
-Here you can see the result.
+Here you can see the result in C#.

 ## Structure